Review and road test of the Ford Mondeo Estate

 Design and Build

 There aren't too many estate cars that look remotely sexy but if you choose your specification wisely, the latest Mondeo estate does a better impression than most.
 Decent alloys are key, as is the right metallic paint finish.
+Ford has subtly updated the look of this fourth generation Mondeo Estate, revising the upper and lower front grille, re-styling the bumpers, introducing more stylish 'C'-shaped tail lights and incorporating fresh fog light and LED daytime running light designs.
+As before, this station wagon version is order-able with a retractable panoramic glass roof.

 Out back, you'll notice that the huge - and very heavy - tailgate bisects the light pods, giving a really broad loading bay.
 It comes right down to bumper level too, so it's relatively easy to get heavy items in and out.
 Total capacity, as ever, depends upon whether you want a full-sized spare wheel or the potential roadside hassle of a mini-spare or, even worse, one of those tyre-inflatory 'instant mobility systems'.
 Do without a wheel and as much as 525-litres is on offer.
 Once everything's flat, there's up to 1,650-litres of total fresh air on offer.
 If you want the peace of mind of a full-sized fifth wheel, you'll need to subtract around 100-litres from each of those figures.